YinkaAdu/cardio_sql_files/README.md

 chisq.test(table(df$cardio_condition, df$cholesterol_levels))
 ```
 ## Challenges Encountered
 1. Most of the data used was categorical: Smoker, active and alcohol consumption were all boolean data type even though it is unclear what the threshold for an active lifestyle is for instance.
+Hence, the limited level of statistical analysis.
-2. There was no detail about CVD types: CVDs comprise a broad range of disease that are often influenced in different was by the factors studied.
-Knowing what types of CVD participants were living with would most likely reduce result ambiguity.
+2. There was no detail about CVD types: CVDs comprise a broad range of diseases that are often influenced in different ways by the factors studied.
+Knowing what types of CVD participants were living with would most likely have reduced result ambiguity.

 ## Contributors and Collaborators
 Contributions and comments are welcome on this project.